Rotating strange dwarfs and their indistinguishability from white dwarfs: Conclusion

 The present investigation analyzes how the presence of a quark matter core would imprint itself on the global properties of compact stars that, at first glance, resemble ordinary WDs.
 The stellar fluid is modeled with a crust composed of a degenerate electron gas and a core of quark matter.
 By solving the TOV equations in conjunction with the Hartle-Thorne general relativistic formalism with uniform rotation, we construct sequences of SDs ranging from the non-rotating limit up to their individual Kepler frequencies, where the mass shedding occurs.

 For this model, three fundamental conclusions can be drawn.
 (1) The associated decrease in central density implies that, for \(R\gtrsim 10^{3}\,\mathrm{km}\), the pressure gradient is dominated by the electron gas, while the quark-matter core although still present becomes hydrostatically negligible; since, using this model, radii similar to those of white dwarfs are found.
 This convergence is illustrated by the radial energy density profiles shown in Fig.~\ref{fig:rhoR}.
-(2) Rotation affects the SD mass radius sequence: as the fractional spin \(\Omega/\Omega_K\) increases from $0$ to $1$, the radius of a given mass increases until the rotating SD branch converges with the WD curve.
-Consequently, a SD spinning at \(\gtrsim 75\%\) of \(\Omega_K\) becomes practically indistinguishable from a WD in the \(M\)–\(R\) plane.
+(2) Rotation shifts the mass-radius sequence curves of the SD towards those of the WD branch.
+Using the quantitative criterion defined in equation ~\eqref{eq:deltaR_indist}, we observe that the strongest overlap depends on both the mass and the value of the rotation.
+For $M = 0.6\,M_\odot$, the minimum separation of these curves occurs at $\Omega \approx 0.80\,\Omega_K$, with a fractional radius difference $\Delta R \approx 1.7 \times 10^{-2}$, while for $M = 1.0\,M_\odot$ this occurs at $\Omega \approx 0.75\,\Omega_K$ with a value of $\Delta R \approx 2.5 \times 10^{-3}$.
 (3) The computed Keplerian curve, \(\Omega_K(M)\), defines a strict centrifugal limit.
-Nevertheless, for any given mass, there exists a broad sub Keplerian range in which the mass of an SD can coincide with that of a WD, rendering the two classes observationally indistinguishable when only global parameters such as mass or radius are considered.
+Nevertheless, for any given mass, there exists a broad sub-Keplerian range in which the mass of an SD can coincide with that of a WD, rendering the two classes observationally indistinguishable when only global parameters such as mass or radius are considered.

 The results reported in this article corroborate and significantly extend the seminal conjecture of Alcock, Farhi, and Olinto (1986) that SQM cores may reside within stars exhibiting WD-like radii.
 In contrast to Chandrasekhar’s classical $1939$ mass limit \cite{chandrabook}, our models show that incorporating rapid rotation and a deconfined quark-matter core increases the effective upper mass of WD-like objects by \(\gtrsim 10\%\) at the Keplerian threshold \(\Omega_K\), while preserving the canonical limit \(\leq 1.4\,M_{\odot}\) for slowly rotating configurations.
 By employing the Hartle--Thorne formalism within full general relativity rather than relying on a Newtonian centrifugal correction this work extends the pioneering analysis of uniformly rotating dwarfs by Hartle and Thorne $(1968)$ \cite{hartle1968}.
 Given that Hartle--Thorne is a slow rotation expansion, our results are best interpreted as capturing robust leading-order rotational trends and delineating where SD/WD degeneracy emerges, while the immediate vicinity of mass shedding should be revisited with fully two-dimensional relativistic rotating-star calculations.